-MassDOT's regionally significant roadway projects also contribute to infrastructure condition improvements in the Boston region.
-Its set of interchange improvement, pedestrian connection, and roadway reconstruction projects will improve bridge condition by rehabilitating, replacing, or constructing new bridge structures, and will improve pavement as part of reconstruction activities.
-Three of these MassDOT projects are located on the NHS and will improve NHS bridges and pavement.
-In addition to these roadway projects, the MPO and the Commonwealth's investments in the Green Line Extension will add new or upgrade vehicles, facilities, and track to the region's transit network, which will have a desirable effect on TAM performance measures.
+and will improve NHS bridges and pavement.
+In addition to these roadway projects, the MPO and the Commonwealth's investments in the Green Line Extension will add new or upgrade vehicles, facilities, and track to the region's transit network, which will likely have a desirable effect on TAM performance measures.
 The Commonwealth's investments in transit assets, including the first phase of South Coast Rail and the West Station component of the Allston/Interstate 90 project, may also support improved performance on TAM measures.